 Awarded for contributions to the science of astronomy.
+The recipient is awarded a gold-plated bronze medal, a $25,000 prize, and $25,000 to support the recipient's research.
 Established by the bequest of James C. Watson.
-Scheduled for presentation in 2014.

 Jeremiah P. Ostriker (2012)